 Symptoms of concussion injuries

 Concussion injuries usually occur as a result of blunt force to the head, and you will usually lose consciousness for a while.
 Sometimes there can be symptoms of confusion and dizziness.
-Symptoms of a concussion include losing consciousness, headache after the injury, confusion, memory loss, problems with dizziness and balance and problems with vision.
+Symptoms of a concussion include losing consciousness, headache after the injury, confusion, memory loss, problems with dizziness and balance and issues with vision.

 Common causes of concussion injuries

 Concussion injury claims can arise as the result of various types of accidents.
 Some of the most common accidents that cause these types of injuries include:

 - Slips, trips and falls – Slips, trips and falls are a common cause of concussion injuries.
 These accidents can happen from a variety of reasons, from a wet surface not being properly cleaned up to a property owner failing to put proper safety procedures in place leading to a fall.